 Spaghetti Squash Oven Method:

 - Preheat oven to 350 F. Half the squash and scoop out the seeds.

 - Drizzle inside with olive oil and sprinkle with salt.
-Place spaghetti squash cut side down on a baking sheet and roast for 25 minutes.
+Place spaghetti squash cut side down on a baking sheet and roast for 25 minutes until tender.

 - When spaghetti squash is done roasting, take it out from oven and let cool for 10 minutes.
 Then, using a fork, scrape out the spaghetti squash strands.
 If your squash is very moist, you might have to place the strands in a colander and pat with paper towel.

 - With a small sharp knife cut the spaghetti squash in half widthwise.
 Use a spoon or small knife to remove the seeds.

 - Pour 1 cup of water into your Instant Pot.
 Add a trivet and place the 2 spaghetti squash halves on the trivet.
 Orientation doesn't matter too much, but I always do cut side up.